pmartin/plop-reader/docs/features.md

 ## Implemented features

-Here's a quick short list of features that are currently implemented and should work in this v0.1.0 release:
+Here's a quick short list of features that are currently implemented and should work:

  * Fetching the 200 most recent entries from the Wallabag server and synchronizing them to the ereader.
  * Marking an entry as *archived* or *starred* on the ereader.